Manage Federation with Azure

 5. Click Create.

-3. Assign users and groups as appropriate.
+3. Assign users and groups to the application as appropriate.
+Go to the Users and Groups tab and click Add user/group.

 5. On the Basic SAML Configuration panel, click Edit and configure SAML: